mathworks/Simscape-Battery-Electric-Vehicle-Model/markdown/BEVProject_Description.md

 Longitudinal abstract vehicle model can be used to find required powertrain performance (such as motor torque and power etc.) given basic vehicle performance specifications.

-Open the [Vehicle 1D harness model](matlab:openFile('Vehicle1D_TestModel')).
-You can simulate and analyse basic vehicle performance with the Vehicle1D harness model.
+Open the [Vehicle 1D test model](matlab:openFile('Vehicle1D_TestModel')).
+You can simulate and analyse basic vehicle performance with the Vehicle1D test model.

 See **README.md** in the **Components > Vehicle1D** folder for more informaton.